bears0/ElasticBandPathPlanner/README.md

 Use left click to create a start point, click again to make an endpoint, left click again to delete start and endpoints.

-Use spacebar to clear all cells in the grid.
+Use spacebar to clear all obstacles from the grid.

 Use 'g' to generate the RRT. 'c' to clear